 I love my kids.
 I love celebrating with them but, I don’t love how they react when their schedule gets thrown off.
 I work hard to ensure they are in bed by 8 no matter what the day holds.
 This i is vital to how I keep my sanity most days with a crew this size.
-New years is the holiday children typically struggle to stay awake all night to see midnight.
+New Years is the holiday where children typically struggle to stay awake all night to see midnight.
 An anti-climatic change of the clock and calendar really.
 Instead of staying up late we celebrate with a little party then tuck into bed on time.

 Making pizza is a new tradition for us.
 We used to order pizza out for the nights my husband will be out of the house and have some fun ourselves but pizza on the side of town is well lacking.
 A little fun masking our own is a great activity for the entire family.
 Baking pizza with kids is messy but fun.
 Skip buying the sauce and 100+ other things you can make yourself.

 Nothing makes a party like pulling out a box of craft supplies.
-Setting up a craft table will keep the kids busy. the bin of art supplies and craft time are my go to when I need something fun for the kids or my crew grows larger when we have visitors.
+Setting up a craft table will keep the kids busy. the bin of art supplies and craft time are my go-to when I need something fun for the kids or my crew grows larger when we have visitors.

 A go-to for keeping the kids warm is blanket forts and glow sticks.
 New years is rolling in along with the next wave of arctic air swooping down.
 This means I will be pulling everything out to build some blanket forts in front of furnace vents to help keep the kids warm and toasty while they play without having to kick the heat up a ton.
-Shhhh, don’t tell them I have an ulterior motive for pulling out this activity on sub zero days.
+Shhhh, don’t tell them I have an ulterior motive for pulling out this activity on sub-zero days.